-Coverage for BELVIQ® and BELVIQ XR® is primarily through a patient’s pharmacy benefit.
-Coverage and reimbursement may vary significantly by payor, plan and patient.
+Coverage for DAYVIGO™ is primarily through a patient’s pharmacy benefit.
+Coverage and reimbursement may vary significantly by payor, plan, and patient.
 Payors can base coverage decisions on formal policies or make decisions on a case-by-case basis.

 Medicaid is a government insurance program that covers low-income parents and children, people who are elderly, and people with disabilities.
 State Medicaid programs and the federal government share the costs of covering most medical expenses for Medicaid beneficiaries.

-Weight-loss products are one of the classes of drugs that Medicaid programs may exclude from coverage or otherwise restrict under federal law.1 Coverage and reimbursement for BELVIQ® and BELVIQ XR® will vary from state to state, as each Medicaid program establishes its own eligibility standards and determines the type, amount, duration, and scope of services.
+Coverage and reimbursement for DAYVIGO through Medicaid will vary from state to state, as each Medicaid program establishes its own eligibility standards and determines the type, amount, duration, and scope of services.

 Eisai cannot guarantee payment of any claim.
 Coding, coverage, and reimbursement may vary significantly by payor, plan, patient, and setting of care.
 Actual coverage and reimbursement decisions are made by individual payors following the receipt of claims.
 For additional information, customers should consult with their payors for all relevant coding, reimbursement, and coverage requirements.
 It is the sole responsibility of the provider to select the proper code and ensure the accuracy of all claims used in seeking reimbursement.
 All services must be medically appropriate and properly supported in the patient medical record.